 QCAT conducts disciplinary proceedings against:

-If on hearing the chief executive’s application QCAT finds that the relevant grounds exist, QCAT may make an order:
+If QCAT finds that grounds for discipline are established QCAT may make an order:

 - reprimanding the person

 - requiring the person to pay a fine

 - requiring the person to pay compensation to someone who has suffered loss

 - disqualifying the person from holding a licence or registration certificate

 - suspending, cancelling or imposing conditions on the person’s licence or registration certificate.

 QCAT is able to review certain decisions of the chief executive regarding licensing, registration, the operation of agent’s trust accounts and claims against the Claim Fund, including decisions:

 regarding the suitability of a person to hold a licence or registration certificate

 For more information see